-Our vision for Welsh construction is for it to be a confident, dynamic and collaborative industry which builds on its design and engineering heritage to develop recognised areas of competitive advantage.
-We want to see construction recognised by Government as a critical economic sector linked to delivering its policies (currently it is not mentioned in Welsh Government policy documents).
-We aim for the industry to be fully recognised for its key role in enabling Wales's economy and in creating the environment for Wales's people to live and work.
+Our vision for Welsh construction is for it to be a confident, dynamic and collaborative industry which builds on its design and engineering heritage to develop areas of competitive advantage.
+We want to see construction acknowledged by Government as a critical economic sector linked to delivering its policies (currently it is not mentioned in Welsh Government policy documents).
+We aim for the industry to be fully recognised for its key role in supporting the Welsh economy and creating the environment in which people live and work.